joshua-hampton/exiftool-handler/README.md

   The first column shows the option name.
 The second column shows the current value.
 The third column shows the permissible values.

-  Note that in the case of options whose permissble values are *True* and *False*, these will be shown as *1* or *0*, respectively, in the second column.
+  Note that in the case of options whose permissible values are *True* and *False*, these will be shown as *1* or *0*, respectively, in the second column.